Ramiyashree/CS441_H3_gRPC_REST/README.md

 **gRPC Client : (CS441H3Client/src/main/scala/gRPCClient)**

-The gRPC Client sends a request to the server with the input(time - HH:MM:SS.ss) parameter and receives the response after the request is processed by the server.
+The gRPC Client sends a request to the Lambda function with the input(time - HH:MM:SS.ss) parameter and receives the response after the request is processed by the lambda function.

 **##gRPC Server : (CS441H3Server/src/main/scala/gRPServer)**

-When the request reaches the server and the input is sent to the binarySearch function (CS441H3Server/src/main/scala/BinarySearchgRPC).
+When the request reaches the lambda function and the input is sent to the binarySearch function (CS441H3Server/src/main/scala/BinarySearchgRPC).
 This function performs a binary search in the log file for the desired time.

 ### REST - Representational state transfer